junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Not until you tell me why you need him *alive*!
 I've been working my ass off trying to figure out a way to permanently shut that fucker's mouth off."
 Crowley grits his teeth.

 "Why are we working with the demon again?
-I thought you are usually against it, Dean."
+I thought you were usually against it, Dean."
 Cas chimes in.

 "Not working, just so happened to run into him."
 Dean shrugs slightly.
 "Call it fate."

 Sam sighs, giving way.
-"We needs his help -- or actually, not *we* we, angels.
-Angels are dying and we needs either him or Michael to save them -- and the world."
+"We need his help -- or actually, not *we* we, angels.
+Angels are dying and we need either him or Michael to save them -- and the world."

 "Splendid, you got my attention right at 'Angels are dying'," Crowley shows a practiced smile.
 "When shall we start celebrating?"
 He raises the cocktail glass in his hand, pretending a toast, sipping a small sip.

-He then turns to Cas, talking in a sweet, slimy voice, "Does that mean Upstairs is short of staffs again?
+He then turns to Cas, talking in a sweet, slimy voice, "Does that mean Upstairs is short of staff again?
 My, my, isn't it just like old times, when you and I were hand-in-hand Thelma-and-Louise?
 For old times' sake, I can loan you some demons to take those probably short-handed administration works, what do you say?"

 "Crowley!
 Fuck, no!"
 Dean shoves Cas aside, warning the demon with a low and tired voice, just as Cas glares and growls, "No!
 I learned my lesson!"

 "Alright, there, you three, focus!"
 Sam says, putting a hand on Dean and Cas each, dragging them away before they can land a fist on Crowley's face.
 His eyes on Crowley.
 "Lucifer is our biggest problem -- and solution here.
 Can we please focus?"

 Crowley shrugs with his eyebrows flying up and down.
-"You said you could use the other big feathery asshole Michael too, and you know exactly where he is, saving you all this trouble running around the town.
-So what do you say let's kill Lucifer together, then I don't care what you do with the other big brother douchebag?"
+"You said you could use the other big feathery asshole, Michael, too, and you know exactly where he is, saving you all this trouble running around the town.
+So what do you say, let's kill Lucifer together, then I don't care what you do with the other big brother douchebag?"

 Sam turns to Cas for help.